 Prescription drug coverage is a major concern for Medicare beneficiaries.
-As the costs of drugs and everything else continues increasing, many seek relief.
+Many seek relief as the costs of drugs and everything else continue increasing.
 We can help.
 We can review your prescriptions with you and the Part D coverage options in your area.
-Then our licensed insurance agent will provide a comparison and help Medicare recipients enroll in the plan of their choosing.
+Then our licensed insurance agent will provide a comparison and help Medicare recipients enroll in their chosen plan.

 Help is one call away.
 If now isn’t a good time to talk, fill out our online request form, and we can have one of our experts reach out to you.